 Here's what happens when a disability applicant dies before Social Security grants SSDI or SSI benefits, including when the applicant's surviving family member might be able to continue a claim that was already started.

 SSDI benefits are based on the applicant's work record—how much Social Security (FICA) tax the worker has paid into the system—rather than poverty.
-Since SSDI benefits are essentially insurance benefits, Social Security is more receptive to family members filing and continuing posthumous (after death) disability claims.
+Because SSDI benefits are essentially insurance benefits, Social Security is more receptive to family members filing and continuing posthumous (after death) disability claims.

 There's almost always a potential beneficiary—or more than one.